 Acute renal failure occurs as a result of a sudden insult or injury to the kidneys.
 Damage is split into three types:

 - Pre-renal – not enough blood to the kidneys

 - Renal – damage to the kidneys

 - Hypovolemia: Dehydration, blood loss, shock, low blood pressure

-- Cardiogenic: Heart disorders which impact on the volume of blood flow to the kidneys
+- Cardiogenic: Heart disorders that impact the volume of blood flow to the kidneys

-- Increased protein catabolism (breakdown of proteins): Starvation, necrosis, infection, fever
+- Increased protein catabolism (the breakdown of proteins): Starvation, necrosis, infection, fever

 - Arterial thromboembolism: Blood clot which blocks the flow of blood to the kidneys